 Menstrual cramps are a concern of many women who experience them monthly when they have their period.
-There are different causes that explain them and also several treatments to deal with them.
+There are different causes of why do menstrual cramps occur.
+There are also several treatments to deal with them.

 - Nausea and vomiting